 top of page

-In 1998, my husband David Madeira and I bought a one acre neglected corner lot with a dilapidated bungalow.
+In 1998, my husband, Architect David Madeira, and I bought a one acre neglected corner lot with a dilapidated bungalow.
 Until the 1700s, the site was inhabited by Lenape Indians.
 In the early 1920’s, it was a recreational retreat for African-American communities.
 When we arrived, there were a few plants but the dominant energy emanated from three massive oak trees.
-The land possessed a unique, restorative spirit.
-I wanted to spend as much time as possible gardening on it.

-When gardening, I think about the powerful act of pardoning.
-This began in earnest in 1988 when I taught painting in State Correctional Institutions.
-At that time I had access to a hidden culture.
-I witnessed and documented a humanitarian crisis as I painted and recorded prisoners and their experiences directly.
+My history with the Pennsylvania Board of Pardons began in 1988 when I taught painting in State Correctional Institutions.
+I had access to a hidden culture.
+I painted and recorded life-sentenced prisoners directly, witnessing one of our most unaccounted for crises in this state.

-Within a year of teaching and painting portraits at the State Correctional Institution at Muncy, the only state correctional institution for women in Pennsylvania at that time, I wanted to focus on bringing visibility to them.
-Pennsylvania is one of a few states where all life-sentences are issued without parole, with no minimum sentence.
-Freedom depends not upon serving the accompanying minimum sentence, as with most states, but instead upon the mercy of the Pennsylvania Board of Pardons and ultimately the Governor.
-Legions of rehabilitated prisoners are warehoused for decades, kneecapping not only them, but their families, communities, and therefore, all of us.
+Pennsylvania is one of a few states where all life-sentences are issued without parole.
+In all but a handful of states, a life-sentence is accompanied by a minimum sentence.
+Instead of typically serving the minimum sentence as a means of release, freedom depends upon the mercy of the Pennsylvania Board of Pardons and ultimately the Governor.
+Legions of rehabilitated prisoners who otherwise would have served their minimum sentences are instead warehoused for decades, kneecapping not only them, but their families, communities, and, therefore, all of us.

 In the early 1990’s I worked with the only person employed by the state correctional system to represent prisoners seeking pardon, primarily for life-sentences.
 As the Director of the Arts and Humanities Program at the Pennsylvania Prison Society, I initiated programs designed to bring visibility to lifers.
 I visited Harrisburg over the period of one year, monthly, to observe their activity.
 I witnessed the devastation experienced by unforgiven and long rehabilitated prisoners.
 Many of them were incarcerated as children, inhumanely trapped for decades.